 A comprehensive focus on the concepts, terminology, components and circuits that combine to form the basic digital electronic system.
 Includes digital number systems, gates, inverters, Boolean algebra, flip-flops, registers, timers and counters.
 Hands-on lab exercises include building logic gate circuits and working with 7400 series digital components.
-Prerequisites: ELTRO 101 or instructor's permission.
+Prerequisites: ELEC 115 or ELEC 125 or ELTRO 101 or instructor's permission.

-ELTRO 132 5 credits

-Intro to Computerized Controls and PLCs
+ELTRO 132 5 credits Introduction to Computerized Controls and PLCs

 Introduction to programmable logic controllers (PLCs).
 Includes practical lab work on industrial PLC controls.
 Basic ladder logic programming skills and installation methods will be introduced.
-Experiment with a PLC controller/simulator and mechanically controlled systems with physical inputs and outputs to reinforce concepts.
-Prerequisites: ELTRO 121 or instructor's permission.
+Students experiment with a PLC controller/simulator and mechanically controlled systems with physical inputs and outputs to reinforce concepts.
+Prerequisites: ELEC 115 or ELEC 125 or ELTRO 101 or 121 or instructor's permission.